amylouiseee/horse-app/README.md

 - Using Tailwind CSS for basic formatting as it is quick to set up

 ### Implementations made
-- List horses
+- List horses (unfortunately no pagination)
-- Add horses
+- Add a horse